Gaia-Dental-Studio/dental_smile_design/README.md

 ## Citation

-If our code or models help your work, please cite our [paper](https://arxiv.org/abs/2310.11106):
+If our code or models help your work, please cite [paper](https://arxiv.org/abs/2310.11106):

 ```BibTeX
 @misc{dou20233d,